ChrissQAng/ChrissQAng/README.md

 Hello to everyone,
 My name is chriss and I`ve worked my whole life at the movies.
-Since conditions there got more bad more bad,
+Since conditions there got more and more bad,
 I made up my mind to start a new career in IT.
 Thanks for your visit.